Benzodiazepine dependence: Cause

-Tolerance occurs to the muscle-relaxant, anticonvulsant, and sleep-inducing effects of benzodiazepines, and upon cessation a benzodiazepine withdrawal syndrome occurs.
+Tolerance occurs to the muscle-relaxant, anticonvulsant, and sleep-inducing effects of benzodiazepines, and upon cessation a benzodiazepine withdrawal syndrome can occur.
+In a study of long term diazepam use, withdrawal phenomena occurred in 5% of patients taking diazepam for less than 8 months and 43% of patients taking diazepam for more than 8 months.
 This can lead to benzodiazepines being taken for longer than originally intended, as people continue to take the drugs over a long period of time to suppress withdrawal symptoms.
 Some people use benzodiazepines at very high doses and devote a lot of time to doing so, satisfying the diagnostic criteria in DSM V for substance use disorder.
 Another group of people include those on low to moderate therapeutic doses of benzodiazepines who do not use their benzodiazepines differently than recommended by their prescriber but develop a physical tolerance and benzodiazepine dependence.
 A considerable number of individuals using benzodiazepines for insomnia escalate their dosage, sometimes above therapeutically-prescribed dose levels.

 Tolerance to the anxiolytic effect of benzodiazepines has been clearly demonstrated in rats.
-In humans, there is little evidence that benzodiazepines retain their anti-anxiety effects beyond four months of continuous treatment; there is evidence that suggests that long-term use of benzodiazepines may actually worsen anxiety, which in turn may lead to dosage escalation, with one study finding 25% of patients escalated their dosage.
-Some authors, however, consider benzodiazepines to be effective long-term; however, it is more likely that the drugs are acting to prevent rebound anxiety withdrawal effects which can be mistaken as continued drug efficacy.
-Tolerance to the anticonvulsant and muscle-relaxing effects of benzodiazepines occurs within a few weeks in most patients.
+However, a review of the mechanisms of benzodiazepine tolerance reported that "tolerance develops relatively quickly for the sedative and anticonvulsant actions of benzodiazepines, whereas tolerance to anxiolytic and amnesic effects probably does not develop at all".
+A review of clonazepam use in psychiatric disorders reported longitudinal evidence of continued anxiolytic efficacy for up to 3 years, and a meta-analysis of long-term benzodiazepine use found no difference in outcome between benzodiazepines and antidepressants after 8 weeks.
+However, both reviews lament the paucity of gold-standard RCT evidence.

+Some authors disagree, and posit that benzodiazepine therapy is continued merely to prevent rebound and withdrawal as opposed to being continued due to drug efficacy.
+However, for GAD or PD treatment this conclusion does not appear to align with available evidence, as RCTs out to 22 weeks and observational trials running for substantially longer show HAM-A scores and other standardized anxiety measurements remain significantly below pre-treatment baseline levels without evidence of loss of efficacy.